sword4869/learn_python/virtual environment/virtualenv.md

 # ~/hello-world/tutorial(non-current directory)
 $ python3.8 -m venv ENVIRONMENT
 ```
-containing a copy of the Python interpreter, `python3.8`.
+containing a copy of the current Python interpreter, `python3.8`.

-A common directory location for a virtual environment `ENVIRONMENT` is `.venv`.
-When you download modules, the location of installed modules is here.
+`ENVIRONMENT`: When you download modules, the location of installed modules is here.

-The `venv` module is often in **project** directory, every project configurates a `.venv` virtual environment.
-When you want to delete the project, you also delete this virtual environment. `rm -rf ENVIRONMENT`
+The `venv` module is often in **project** directory, every project configurates a virtual environment.

+When you want to delete the project, you also delete the directory of this virtual environment. `rm -rf ENVIRONMENT`

 ## 2.2. activate & deactivate